VeldEnDuin/VeldEnDuin.github.io/en/amenities/entertainment.md

 ## Entertainment Bredene and surroundings

-Here, too, it remains to be seen what may or may not be possible in the coming summer.
+In Bredene and along the rest of the Belgian coast, there is plenty to do all year round.
 You will find all the latest news about this via our [to do-page][doen.en] and facebook.